NikkiH888/OO_Design_Final_Project/README.md

 Comparison Criteria are as follows:

-Language purpose/genesis
+[-Language purpose/genesis]

-Unique features of the language
+[-Unique features of the language]

-Name spaces
+Name spaces]

-How are name spaces used?
+How are name spaces used?]

-Types
+Types]

-Classes
+Classes]

-Instance reference name in data type (class)
+Instance reference name in data type (class)]

-Properties
+Properties]

-Interfaces / protocols
+Interfaces / protocols]

-Inheritance / extension
+Inheritance / extension]

 Reflection

-Memory management
+Memory management]

-Comparisons of references and values
+Comparisons of references and values]

-Null/nil references
+Null/nil references]

-Errors and exception handling
+Errors and exception handling]

-Lambda expressions, closures, or functions as types
+Lambda expressions, closures, or functions as types]

-Implementation of listeners and event handlers
+Implementation of listeners and event handlers]

-Singleton
+Singleton]

-[Procedural programming
+[Procedural programming]

-[Functional programming
+[Functional programming]

 [Multithreading]